RottenCarrot21/vanity-eth/README.md

 Vanity-ETH's performance may vary significantly across different browsers.
 Currently, Chrome provides the best results.

+WebGPU acceleration is supported in compatible browsers (Chrome 113+, etc.), providing up to 20x speedup for non-checksum address generation.

 While you can use Vanity-ETH on your phone or tablet, it is unlikely to match the speed of a traditional computer.

 **N.B:** Vanity-ETH is designed to be a user-friendly tool that runs directly in your browser, providing easy accessibility without the need to download or install additional software.